maelvls/prowdig/README.md

 19s     [cert-manager] Vault Issuer should fail to init with missing Vault Token
 ```

-Note that each test name may appear multiple times in the list, since multiple
+Notice how each test name may appear multiple times in the list, since each PR
-jobs are analyzed.
+has builds.

-The color of the duration:
+The color of the duration is:

 - Red = failed,
 - Green = passed,